 Julia Lasley, Service Trip Director

-After moving to Orlando, I wanted to explore ways to give
+Julia chose CBOB because she wanted to explore ways to give

-back to my new home by using my background in and love for education/international service.
-I chose CBOB for its dedication to creating opportunities for kids and communities that need it the most.
-To me, CBOB is a vehicle for empowerment and global change.
-I am originally from Cocoa Beach, Florida.
-After finishing high school, I attended FSU (Go Noles!) for my B.S. in International
+back to her new home in Orlando by using her background in and love for education and international service.
+She chose CBOB for its dedication to creating opportunities for kids and communities that need it the most.
+To her, CBOB is a vehicle for empowerment and global change, reminding her of a favorite quote of hers, "Education is not the filling of a pail, but the lighting of a fire."
+She is originally from Cocoa Beach, Florida.
+After finishing high school, she attended FSU (Go Noles!) for her B.S. in International

-By: Jennifer Nicholas
+by Jennifer Nicholas

 by Christina Mouttet